-- c Take the hard drive offline and reseat the drive. - d Exit the configuration utility and allow the system to boot to the operating system. - 3 Ensure that the needed device drivers for your controller card are installed and are configured correctly.
-See the operating system documentation for more information. - 4 Restart the system and enter the System Setup. - 5 Verify that the controller is enabled and the drives are displayed in the System Setup.
+- a Restart the system and press F10 during system startup to run the Dell Lifecycle Controller, and then run the Hardware Configuration wizard to check the RAID configuration. - See the Dell Lifecycle Controller documentation or online help for information about RAID configuration. - b Ensure that the hard drives are configured correctly for the RAID array. - c Take the hard drive offline and reseat the drive. - d Exit the configuration utility and allow the system to boot to the operating system. - 3 Ensure that the needed device drivers for your controller card are installed and are configured correctly.
+For more information, see the operating system documentation. - 4 Restart the system and enter the System Setup. - 5 Verify that the controller is enabled and the drives are displayed in the System Setup.

-Getting help

-Using system diagnostics
+Getting help Using system diagnostics System Setup

-System Setup